hybridreachability/HybridRoA/README.md

   - **[Rimless Wheel](/rimless_wheel)**

   ![Rimless Wheel](/multimedia/demo-rimless-wheel.png)
-   Description: Regions of Attraction (RoA) for the rimless wheel (left)'s limit cycle (black).
+   Description: Regions of Attraction (RoA) for the rimless wheel limit cycle (black).
+(Left and center reproduced from [Manchester et al., Regions of attraction for hybrid limit cycles of walking robots](https://arxiv.org/pdf/1010.2247.pdf).)
+(Left) Configuration of the rimless wheel system.
 (Center) The true RoA is shown in light pink.
 RoA obtained using SOS programming is shown in purple.
-The figure is reproduced from [Manchester et al., Regions of attraction for hybrid limit cycles of walking robots](https://arxiv.org/pdf/1010.2247.pdf).
 (Right) RoA computed using our approach.
 The proposed approach is able to recover the entire RoA.
   - **[Teleporting Dubins Car](/teleporting_dubins_car)**

   ![Teleporting Dubins Car](/multimedia/demo-teleporting-dubins-car.gif)